 Rule on Direct Solicitation of Prospective Clients (See pg 101)

 This article only provides information regarding state-bar rules that impact criminal defense advertising.
-Criminal defense advertising sent via email and text may also be subject to relevant federal and state marketing laws.
+Criminal defense advertising sent via email and text may also be subject to other relevant federal and state marketing laws.